skovy/skovy.dev/content/blog/put-more-things-into-components/index.md

 ---

 One of the great features of React is the encapsulation and reusability of components.
-It not only allows consistency across the codebase and product, but allows easily reading and understanding a component tree because of it's declarative nature.
+It not only allows consistency across a codebase and product, but also allows easily reading and understanding a component tree because of it's declarative nature without needing to understand all of the implementation details.

-What about the code and logic that isn't in those components?
-This logic is often scattered across the codebase in React render methods, lifecycle methods or maybe component state.
+What about the code and logic that isn't encapsulated in those components?
+This logic is often scattered and duplicated across the codebase in component's render methods, lifecycle methods or state.
 Why isn't more of this code encapsulated in components?

-Often, this **non-visual logic is overlooked and not put into reusable components**.
-Things like layout, tracking, experimentation, or data-fetching logic can be duplicated across hundreds of components in lifecyle methods.
-This fits perfectly into the component paradigm and offers a handful of advantages.
+The most commonly overlooked examples are non-visual things like data-fetching, tracking, experimentation, or layout logic that can be duplicated across hundreds of components.
+However, the needs for these can fit perfectly into the component paradigm and it offers a handful of advantages.

 Let's look at a few simplified examples.

 ## Layout

-For the most part, many elements such as buttons, avatars, or cards are components added early on, maybe as part of a design system.
-However, there are plenty of non-visual (in the sense they don't render anything visual themselves) aspects particularly around layout.
+Common patterns such as buttons and avatars are components that are often added early on in many projects, maybe as part of a design system.
+However, there are plenty of equally important non-visual _(in the sense they don't render anything visual themselves)_ aspects particularly around layout and spacing that are often ignored.

-For example, grids, spacing, or stacking that help position the other visual elements like buttons and avatars.
-One common need is to vertical align two elements, or push two elements to opposite sides of their container.
+For example, grids, spacing, or stacking that help position other visual elements like buttons and avatars.
+One common need is to vertically align two elements, or push two elements to opposite sides of their container.
 Both of these problems can be easily solved with CSS flex attributes.
-However, these needs are so common that something like the following code may be in dozens of components.
+However, these needs are so common that something like the following code with a few tweaks may be in dozens of components.

 ```typescript
 <div